-Our values are embedded in the everyday life of the setting and inform our practice.
-Leadership is clearly founded on principles of high-quality childcare and learning, active engagement with children and their families, and a quality culture.
+Our values are embedded in the everyday life of the service and inform our practice.
+Leadership is clearly founded on principles of high-quality childcare, play and supporting children.

 'Weak' vision, values and aims

 Our vision, values and aims are unclear or are not effectively created with or communicated to children, families, partners and the wider community.
 We have a limited focus on the importance of improvement.